msp-strath/cs208-logic/pages/coursework1.md

   }
 ```

-There should be four solutions.
+There should be two solutions.

 ### Question 4 (8 marks)